How is Zeffy free?

 When promoting the event, include all the essential details to build interest and encourage participation.

 A carefully chosen venue complements the theme and objectives of your event and can build excitement and anticipation among potential donors.
+Opt for a location that aligns with your fundraiser's theme and goal, and prepare compelling content to promote the venue.

-Consider the following tips when selecting the perfect venue:
+Consider the following tips when selecting the perfect venue

 3. Create FOMO and leverage word-of-mouth

 Word of mouth is a powerful tool for nonprofits, as it helps build trust and credibility.
 When someone recommends your cause, it adds significant weight to your mission's message.
+Encourage your supporters to create FOMO (fear of missing out) surrounding your event by sharing their previous positive experiences and excitement on social media.

 Their genuine support and enjoyment can generate buzz, making others feel they don't want to miss out on a great opportunity.
 Motivate attendees to post about upcoming events to promote the fundraiser further.